SouhailMok/DataVisualzation/README.md

 My first version I liked to show is the answer to some questions when I had a quick reading of the data source: "Did the passengers without cabin inside Titanic, have more chance to survive?
 Is it true whatever the age?
 Before making a chart, I imagined that passengers, who were inside cabins, were sleeping and not able to hear what is going on, so more likely to die that day.

- Here below the first chart that I have developed, and the answer is: False!
+ Here below the first chart that I have developed:

 ![alt text](https://github.com/SouhailMok/DataVisualzation/blob/master/images/version1.png)

-I got several feedbacks about this chart and decided to go deeper in anlaysing other factors.
+I got several feedbacks about this chart and decided to go deeper in my analyse.

 ## Design